 Compare offerings and share your lists with others.

-In this one-quarter writing intensive program, students will be introduced to the foundations for thinking and writing clearly about social issues.
-Students will do this work through reading carefully texts in ethics and social and political philosophy, through writing about these texts and critiquing each others' writing, and through conducting library research into a contemporary issue of their choice.
-Students who work diligently will improve their abilities to to reason well and write clearly so as to contribute to important conversations about our shared future.
-As our program work will strengthen core academic skills of writing and critical thinking, this program will serve as a foundation for intermediate academic study, particularly in the humanities and social sciences.
+In this writing-intensive program in ethical and social philosophy, students will be introduced to the foundations of thinking and writing clearly about social issues.
+Students will do this through reading carefully texts in ethics and social philosophy, through writing about these texts and critiquing each others' writing, and through conducting library research into a contemporary issue of their choice.
+Students who work diligently will improve their abilities to reason well and write clearly so as to contribute to important conversations about our shared future.
+As our program work will strengthen core academic skills of writing, critical thinking, and library research, this program will serve as a foundation for more advanced academic study in the humanities and social sciences.

 Class Size: 25